halfpintutopia/magic-forest-trail/README.md

 # Credits

 ## Code Used
-All code is also reference as a comment in stylesheets.
+All code is also referenced as a comment in stylesheets.

 * [Fix hover effect](https://css-tricks.com/cool-hover-effects-using-background-properties)
 * [Fix error with scroll to content](https://www.youtube.com/watch?v=iGUSTyG-CYw)